 Caribbean Endemic Bird Festival

-Click here to learn more about our plans for this spring.
-We hope you will join us in our month-long celebration of the festival with your own activities, such as birding, planting trees, and learning about the importance of water conservation.
-Similar to our previous 3 CEBFs, we will be featuring a new Endemic Bird of the Day, puzzles, coloring pages, activities, webinars, and much more!
+Click here to learn more about our plans to celebrate birds and create bird-friendly habitats this spring.
+We hope you will join us in our month-long celebration of the festival with your own activities, such as birding, planting native trees, and learning about the importance of green spaces to birds and our well-being.
+Similar to our previous three CEBFs, we will be featuring a new Endemic Bird of the Day, puzzles, coloring pages, activities, webinars, and much more!
 You can find a library of our past Endemic Birds of the Day here.
 Be sure to follow us on social media, @BirdsCaribbean (Instagram, Facebook and twitter), and share how you are participating at home!

-An impressive 31% of the ~565 species of birds within the region are found nowhere else in the world!
-See the list of 171 endemic birds in the region (the Bermuda Petrel is also listed although not technically a West Indies endemic, and note that the list recently increased to 176!).
+An impressive 33% of the ~565 species of birds within the region are found nowhere else in the world!
+See the list of 185 endemic birds in the region (the Bermuda Petrel is also listed although not technically a West Indies endemic).
 At dozens of events throughout the region, participants of all ages will learn about actions they can take to help the unique birds found only in the Caribbean.
 Activities are organized by local organizations in each Caribbean island/country and include presentations, bird walks, art competitions, tree plantings, clean ups, and more.

 World Migratory Bird Day (WMBD)